George Washington's crossing of the Delaware River: Background

-While 1776 started well for the American cause with the evacuation of British troops from Boston in March, the defense of New York City had gone quite poorly.
-British General William Howe had landed troops on Long Island in August and had pushed George Washington's Continental Army completely out of New York by mid-November, when he captured the remaining troops on Manhattan.
+Although 1776 started well for Washington and the Continental Army with the evacuation of British troops from Boston in March, attempts to defend New York City from the British were unsuccessful.
+British General William Howe and his troops landed on Long Island in August and pushed Washington's Continental Army completely out of New York by mid-November, when he captured the remaining troops on Manhattan.

-The main force of British troops returned to New York for the winter season.
-They left mainly Hessian troops in New Jersey.
-These troops were under the command of Colonel Rall and Colonel Von Donop.
-They were ordered to form small outposts in and around Trenton.
-Howe then sent troops under the command of Charles Cornwallis across the Hudson River into New Jersey and chased Washington across New Jersey.
+The main force of British troops returned to New York for the winter season, and they left their allied Hessian troops in New Jersey under the command of Colonels Rall and Von Donop.
+Both colonels were ordered to form small outposts in and around Trenton.
+Howe then sent troops under the command of Charles Cornwallis across the Hudson River, where they chased Washington and his troops across New Jersey.

-Washington's army was shrinking because of expiring enlistments and desertions, and suffered from poor morale because of the defeats in the New York area.
-Most of Washington's army crossed the Delaware River into Pennsylvania north of Trenton, New Jersey, and destroyed or moved to the western shore all boats for miles in both directions.
-Cornwallis (under Howe's command), rather than attempting to immediately chase Washington further, established a chain of outposts from New Brunswick to Burlington, including one at Bordentown and one at Trenton, and ordered his troops into winter quarters.
+Washington's army was shrinking because of expiring enlistments and desertions.
+The remaining troops were suffering from poor morale because of the defeats in the New York area.
+Most of Washington's army crossed the Delaware River into Pennsylvania north of Trenton, and destroyed or moved to the western shore all boats for miles in both directions.

+Rather than attempting to immediately chase Washington further, Cornwallis, under Howe's orders, established a chain of New Jersey outposts from New Brunswick to Burlington, including one at Bordentown and one at Trenton, and ordered his troops to bunker there in winter quarters.
 The British were happy to end the campaign season when they were ordered to winter quarters.
-This was a time for the generals to regroup, re-supply, and strategize for the upcoming campaign season the following spring.
+This was a time for the generals to regroup, resupply, and strategize for the upcoming campaign season the following spring.